Kenny Dalglish: Liverpool

 In his second season, Dalglish recorded a personal best of 21 league goals for the club and was also named Football Writers' Association Footballer of the Year.
-He did not miss a league game for Liverpool until the 1980–81 season, when he appeared in 34 out of 42 league games and scored only eight goals as Liverpool finished fifth in the league, but still won the European Cup and Football League Cup.
+In the following seasons he did not miss a league game for Liverpool until the 1980–81 season, when he appeared in 34 out of 42 league games and scored only eight goals as Liverpool finished fifth in the league, but still won the European Cup and Football League Cup.

+"They were brilliant because they were so different.
+Rushie was just incredible, the predator supreme.
+And what can you say about Kenny?
+People said he had ice in his head because in the furore of the heat of a match he would be like a computer pinging passes everywhere to open up the opposition."

+— —Journalist John Keith on the Rush-Dalglish strike partnership.

 He recovered his goal-scoring form the following season, and was an ever-present player in the league once again, scoring 13 goals as Liverpool became league champions for the 13th time, and the third time since Dalglish's arrival.
 It was also around this time that he began to form a potent strike partnership with Ian Rush; Dalglish began to play just off Rush, "running riot in the extra space afforded to him in the hole".
 Dalglish was voted PFA Players' Player of the Year for the 1982–83 season, during which he scored 18 league goals as Liverpool retained their title.
 From 1983 Dalglish became less prolific as a goal-scorer, though he remained a regular player.

-After becoming player-manager on the retirement of Joe Fagan in the 1985 close season and in the aftermath of the Heysel Stadium disaster, Dalglish selected himself for just 21 First Division games in 1985–86 as Liverpool won the double, but he started the FA Cup final win over Everton.
+After becoming player-manager on the retirement of Joe Fagan in the 1985 close season and in the aftermath of the Heysel Stadium disaster, Dalglish selected himself for just 21 First Division games in 1985–86 as Liverpool won the double, with most of his starts coming in the crucial run-in in addition to the FA Cup final win over Everton.
 On the last day of the league season, his goal in a 1–0 away win over Chelsea gave Liverpool their 16th league title.
-Dalglish had a personally better campaign in the 1986–87 season, scoring six goals in 18 league appearances, but by then he was committed to giving younger players priority for a first-team place.
+In the 1986–87 season, Dalglish scored six goals in 18 league appearances, but by then he was committed to giving younger players priority for a first-team place.

-With the sale of Ian Rush to Juventus in 1987, Dalglish formed a new striker partnership of new signings John Aldridge and Peter Beardsley for the 1987–88 season, and he played only twice in a league campaign which saw Liverpool gain their 17th title.
-Dalglish did not play in Liverpool's 1988–89 campaign, and he made his final league appearance on 5 May 1990 as a substitute against Derby.
-At 39, he was one of the oldest players ever to play for Liverpool.
+With the sale of Rush to Juventus in 1987, Dalglish formed a new strike partnership of new signings John Aldridge and Peter Beardsley for the 1987–88 season, and he played only twice in a league campaign which saw Liverpool gain their 17th title.
+Dalglish did not play in Liverpool's 1988–89 campaign, and he made his final league appearance on 5 May 1990 as a substitute against Derby at Anfield on a night when Liverpool were presented the league trophy.
+At 39, Dalglish was one of the oldest players ever to play for Liverpool.
 His final goal had come three years earlier, in a 3–0 home league win over Nottingham Forest on 18 April 1987.